 We explored the Mediterranean climate (we all love so much) in the biome.
 This biome too has over 1000 plants, an indoor “al fresco” restaurant (which we did not try because we’ve already had food in the food court, but good to know for the future, it was so inviting!) and landscapes of the Mediterranean, South Africa, California and Western Australia.
 It’s like a mini paradise – can we move in please?

-I absolutely adored the Bacchanalian sculptures revelling in the vineyard, they were my absolute favourite art piece in The Eden Project.
-I could have marvelled them for hours especially that at this time of the year the vine leaves change colour and it was just mesmerising.
+I absolutely adored the Bacchanalian sculptures revelling in the vineyard.
+They were my absolute favourite art piece in The Eden Project.
+I could have marvelled them for hours.
+Especially as at this time of the year the vine leaves change colour and it was just mesmerising.

 There’s a lot of favourites we listed in the Mediterranean Biome: discovering citrons, cork trees, aloe veras and lots of flowers.